 Father Aloysius had an exceptional enthusiasm and love for his own founder, Saint Anthony Mary Claret.
 He was an ardent missionary for message of Our Lady of Fatima.
 He published in Soul Magazine an article entitled, "St. Anthony Mary Claret as the Perfect Forerunner of the Fatima Message."

-He is also remembered for his prayer groups, or guilds, as he called them.
+He is also remembered for his prayer groups, or rosary guilds.
 His first guild, formed in 1948, was called the Immaculate Heart of Mary Guild.
-But he formed a total of twelve guilds during his lifetime.
-In 1971 he instructed me to form a "guild" to assist his work, the Claretian Missionaries of Perpetual Adoration.
-In 1972 this foundation was renamed, the Missionaries of Perpetual Adoration.
+In all he formed a total of twelve guilds during his lifetime.
+In 1971 he instructed gave instructions to the laity form a "guild" to assist financially his work, the Claretian Missionaries of Perpetual Adoration.
+In 1972 this was renamed, the Missionaries of Perpetual Adoration.

 During the last ten years of his life, he founded a religious congregation to spead the message of Fatima.
 He considered the work was commended to him under holy obedience by his own Superior General, Fr.
 Anthony Leghisa, CMF, in 1972.
 It may be a coincidence, but the year of 1972 is significant in the Fatima message.